 Visual Artists’ Immigration Clinic

-The Visual Artists’ Immigration Clinic, launched in January 2020, is designed to guide emerging visual artists through the process of obtaining a visa to the United States.
+The Visual Artists’ Immigration Clinic is designed to guide emerging visual artists through the process of obtaining a visa to the United States.
+The Center for Art Law works with a growing team of volunteer immigration attorneys experienced in helping visual and performing artists.

 Upcoming Clinic Events